Tell us about yourself.

-I’m a bookstore or library, how do I order your books?
+I’m a bookstore or library, can I order your books?

 How do I read your books?

-You can read these on anything and everything, including an ereader such as a Kindle, a tablet, phone or computer.
+You can read ebooks on any device from a Kindle to a tablet, phone or computer.

-If you’re using an iPhone or iPad, you can read on the iBooks or Kindle app.
+If you’re an iPhone or iPad user, you can read on the iBooks or Kindle app.

-And if you’re using an Android phone, you can read on your Google Play Books or Kindle app.
+If you’re an Android user, you can read on the Google Play Books or Kindle app.